Step-by-Step Classroom Design Guide for Preschool and Kindergarten Spaces

 Using Lighting and Colors

 Lighting and color play a significant role in creating an inviting and practical learning space.
 Natural lighting, whenever possible, enhances the classroom environment, making it feel open and comfortable.
 Soft colors on walls create a calming effect, while brighter colors work well as accents to stimulate creativity in active zones.
-Proper classroom lighting design is crucial to reduce eye strain and create a pleasant atmosphere for learning.
+Proper classroom lighting design is crucial to reducing eye strain and creating a pleasant atmosphere for learning.

 Bringing Nature Indoors